-A return to holiness is a must if the church of Jesus Christ is to be what He is coming back for.
+A return to holiness is a must if the Church of Jesus Christ is to be what He is coming back for.
 Apostle Paul wrote: That he might sanctify (set it apart) and cleanse it with the washing of water by the word.
-That he might present it to himself a glorious church not having spot, or wrinkle, or any such thing; that it should be holy and without blemish (Ephesians 5:27).
+That he might present it to himself a glorious church, not having spot, or wrinkle, or any such thing; that it should be holy and without blemish (Ephesians 5:26-27).

-The church, in many Western cultures, are walking hand in hand with the world and failing to recognize it.
-A new generation of believers has evolved that is casting away the old path of righteous living, and pursuing a walk contrary to the strait and narrow way Jesus spoke of (Matthew 7:13-14).
+The church, in many instances as previously mentioned, is walking hand in hand with the world and failing to recognize it.
+A new generation of believers is coming into being that is casting away the path of righteous living, and pursuing a path contrary to the strait and narrow way Jesus spoke of.

-Jesus desires that His Church be sanctified (or set apart) in His name.
+Jesus desires that His Church be sanctified (set apart) in His name.
 The life of the believer is to be a living sacrifice to the Lord.
-Such a walk is interwoven with righteousness and purity.
-A return to holiness.
+Such a walk requires a return to holiness.
 Apostle Paul wrote: I beseech you by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable to God, which is your reasonable service.

-Scripture reveals that every one should know how to possess his vessel in sanctification and honor (1 Thessalonians 4:4).
+Apostle Paul wrote: That everyone should know how to possess his vessel in sanctification and honor (1 Thessalonians 4:4).
 For God has not called us unto uncleanness, but unto holiness (1 Thessalonians 4:7).
-To the end he may establish your hearts unblameable before the Lord, even our Father, at the coming of our Lord Jesus Christ with all his saints (1 Thessalonians 3:11-13).
+To the end he may establish your hearts unblamable in holiness before God, even our Father, at the coming of our Lord Jesus Christ with all his saints (Jesus' second coming) (1 Thessalonians 3:13).

-The church, in many Western nations, has allowed thistles of another nature to take root; in the form of worldliness and ungodliness, which can be just as destructive unless dealt with.
-These obstacles placed before the believer in Christ could spiritually trip them up; if allowed.
-The gigantic hand of acceptance is dominating America, and other once godly nations, as it spreads with the help of those who see no wrong in promoting such a concept.
-Is there not a need to return to holiness?
+The Church, in many nations, has allowed thistles of another sort to take root; in the form of worldliness which can be destructive unless dealt with.
+Such placed before the believer in Christ could spiritually trip one up; if allowed!
+The gigantic hand of acceptance is dominating many; as it spreads with the help of those who see no wrong in the ungodly ways of man.